Story #3

-With Story #3 (Gaping Hole), Rachel and I continued our exploration of the possibilities of radical narrative when we were given a commission by Ovalhouse that came with the invitation to destroy parts of building.
-So we thought a lot about holes.
+With Story #3 (Gaping Hole), Rachel Mars and I continued our investigation into radical narrative.
+This time, Ovalhouse gave us a commission—an invitation to destroy parts of the building.
+We started thinking about holes.

 What holes are we prepared to overlook in order to stay comfortable?